git-keeper/ccsce2022/faculty.md

-## Client Installation
+## Faculty Client Installation

 The git-keeper client is a command line application that runs in a Unix-like environment.
 It works natively in macOS and Linux, and in Windows requires the Windows Subsystem for Linux (WSL).
 The client also requires Git and Python 3.8 or greater.

-If you are using Ubuntu within WSL, you will have Python 3, but it may not come with `pip3`.
-If you cannot run `pip3` in WSL, install it like so:
+You can install the client system-wide using `sudo` using the command below, or you can make a virtual environment and install the client there.

 ```
-$ sudo apt-get update
-$ sudo apt install python3-pip
+sudo python3 -m pip install git-keeper-client
 ```

-Regardless of which of the three environments you are using, you should now be able to install the git-keeper client.
-You can install it system-wide with the command below, or if you are familiar with Python virtual environments you can install it in a virtual environment.
+If you are using Ubuntu within WSL, you may not have pip for Python 3.
+You can install it like this:

 ```
-$ sudo python3 -m pip install git-keeper-client
+sudo apt install python3-pip
 ```

 ## Client Configuration

+All client commands are run using `gkeep` along with a subcommand.
 To configure the client, run `gkeep config` and follow the prompts.
 See the example output below for the hostname, and use your username on the git-keeper server for the username:

 ```
-$ gkeep config
+gkeep config
 Configuring gkeep
 Server hostname: ec2-18-205-161-251.compute-1.amazonaws.com
 Username: <your username>